schenkkp/copado-jira-deployments-ext/README.md

 ## Considerations & Limitations

 - Supported only for Salesforce Source Format Pipelines
-- Supported only for **Immediate** exeuction time of Automations.  **Scheduled** execution is not yet supported.
+- Supported only for **Immediate** exeuction time of Automations.  **Scheduled** execution is not supported.
 - Works with Jira issues associated within User Story Bundles included in Promotion Deployment
 - Validation (or "dry run") deployments will not trigger Jira Deployment Status Automation
 - Limit of 5,000 Jira issues per Promotion Deployment
-- Rollback promotion deployments not supported
+- Rollback promotion deployments are not supported

 ## Setup